adtoniq/adtoniq-for-java/README.md

 ## Guide to what's here ##

 The WebContent folder contains a sample index.jsp file, demonstrating how to integrate Adtoniq for Java with a JSP page.
 This sample page tells you whether or not you are using an ad blocker.

 The src/main/java/com/adtoniq/api folder contains the Java source to implement the server-to-server communications with Adtoniq servers.

+You can find a FreeMarker example using helloworld.ftl as a sample HTML file, and FreeMarkerExample showing how to inject the Adtoniq JavaScript into the head section.

 ## How to integrate this with your Java web server ##